serraventura/myFanPage/README.md

 			album: 'Website'
 		},
 ```
-* photoFanPage: Is a hardcoded menu.
+* **photoFanPage**: Is a hardcoded menu.
 You must use the same property name to be able to enable a menu option which is gonna show the picture gallery of your fanpage/website.
     * **active**: true|false - the option menu is gonna be shown if true.
     * **name**: The menu option label to be displayed on menu.
     * **album**: The name of the album choosed to be shown on the website